atingupta2005/kafka-flink-sep-25/concepts/13-kafka-installation-on-openshift-strimzi/README.md

-# Deploying Apache Kafka on Azure Red Hat OpenShift
+# Deploying Apache Kafka 3 with Zookeeper on Azure Red Hat OpenShift using strimzi Operator

 ---